RogueRope/docs/content/docs/practical/schedule.md

 ### Embrace the Winter Magic at Bottoms Up!

-Dive into a unique blend of connection, exploration, and rope artistry at Bottoms Up!
+Join us for a unique blend of connection, exploration, and rope artistry at Bottoms Up!
 Winter Edition.
-Our program is meticulously designed to foster intimacy, learning, and shared experiences, ensuring a memorable and enriching journey for all participants.
+Our program is designed to foster intimacy, learning, and shared experiences, creating an enriching journey for all participants.

 ## Thursday
-* **Afternoon**: Build Day - Join us in creating the backdrop for our winter experience.
+* **Afternoon**: Build Day – Help create the setting for our winter experience.
-* **18:00**: Guests Arrival - Welcome to Bottoms Up!
+* **18:00**: Guest Arrival – Welcome to Bottoms Up!
-* **22:00**: Opening Ceremony - Kicking off our event with a unique celebration.
+* **22:00**: Opening Ceremony – Kick off with a special celebration.
-* **Post-Ceremony**: Mixing Activities - A time for socializing and engaging in introductory activities.
+* **Afterward**: Mixing Activities – Get to know each other with fun, social icebreakers.

 ## Friday
-* **Daytime**: More Mixing - Continue making connections and enjoy the community atmosphere.
+* **Daytime**: More Mixing – Continue building connections and enjoying the community vibe.
-* **Throughout the Day**: Knowledge Exchange and Jams - Participate in peer-to-peer learning and improvisational rope sessions.
+* **All Day**: Knowledge Exchange & Jams – Dive into peer learning and spontaneous rope sessions.
-* **Evening**: Cuddling and Connection - A time for intimacy and deepening bonds.
+* **Evening**: Cuddling & Connection – An intimate evening to strengthen bonds.

 ## Saturday
-* **Daytime**: Continued Mixing and Exchange - Engage in more social activities and learning opportunities.
+* **Daytime**: More Mixing & Exchange – Deepen your learning and social connections.
-* **Evening**: The Ritual - A special event unique to Bottoms Up!, focusing on community and shared experiences.
+* **Evening**: The Ritual – A unique Bottoms Up! event focused on community and shared experiences.

 ## Sunday
-* **Morning**: Brunch and Unwind - Relax and reflect on the experiences of the past days.
+* **Morning**: Brunch & Unwind – Reflect, relax, and enjoy a leisurely morning.
-* **Early Afternoon**: Closing Ceremony - Gathering together to close our event in a meaningful way.
+* **Early Afternoon**: Closing Ceremony – Wrap up the event with a meaningful gathering.
+* **Afternoon to Evening**: Unwind & Tear Down – Help clean up if we don't have enough volunteers for Monday.

-## Sunday - OPEN
+## Monday
-* **Afternoon -> evening**: Grand Rope Extravaganza - Inviting friends for a day of exceptional rope experiences, sharing the talents and connections developed during the event.
+* **Morning**: Tear Down – Final cleanup and goodbyes.